-For visa purposes, an Official Financial Sponsor is only one of the following: Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or an Independent School (Please refer to sections 199-204 and 210-212 of the Tier 4 Policy Guidance to confirm what information is required in the letter from your sponsor).
+For visa purposes, an Official Financial Sponsor is only one of the following: Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or an Independent School (Please refer to the Tier 4 Policy Guidance to confirm what information is required in the letter from your sponsor).

 If you are self-funded

 If you are funding your studies yourself or by a parent/guardian, you should take note of the following points:

 - You need to demonstrate the minimum required amount of money, and that you have held it in your bank account for at least 28 consecutive days.